Top 10 Moments at the Masters Golf Tournament

 The Top Ten

-"Maybe, YES SIR!"
-Those 3 words best described not Just his birdie at the 17th hole, but for this tournament.
-You See 1985 was again a winless season for Jack, just like 1979 and golf critics said Jack had no chance to win another golf tournament, let alone a Major.
+"Maybe, yes sir!"
+Those three words best described not just his birdie at the 17th hole, but the entire tournament.
+You see, 1985 was again a winless season for Jack, just like 1979, and golf critics said Jack had no chance to win another golf tournament, let alone a Major.
 They didn't know Jack then (1980 U.S. Open), and they didn't know him again.
-In that epic tournament he turned back the clock one more time as he carded a final round 65 INCLUDING a 30 on the back nine that included 4 birdies and an eagle on the famed 15th hole.
-When it was all said and Done Nicklaus captured his 6th green jacket.
+In that epic tournament, he turned back the clock one more time as he carded a final round 65, including a 30 on the back nine that included four birdies and an eagle on the famed 15th hole.
+When it was all said and done, Nicklaus captured his 6th green jacket.

 Its Joeysworld

-Harvey Penick, a mentor who made Ben Crenshaw a major golfer died before this Masters Tournament.
-With emotions riding on every stroke Crenshaw first shot a 70 in Round 1, a round that also saw Jack Nicklaus shoot 67.
-But Crenshaw showed the gallery that he knew he was going to wear that green jacket by firing a 67 in round 2, then on Saturday a 69 and then with a lead down by 2 strokes and needed to make bogey in the last hole to win it, he made it and then broke down in tears in one of golf's most emotional television moments of the 1990s.
+Harvey Penick, a mentor who made Ben Crenshaw a major golfer, died before this Masters Tournament.
+With emotions riding on every stroke, Crenshaw first shot a 70 in Round 1, a round that also saw Jack Nicklaus shoot a 67.
+Crenshaw showed the gallery he was going to wear that green jacket by firing a 67 in Round 2, then a 69 on Saturday.
+With a lead down by 2 strokes and needing to make a bogey on the last hole to win, he made it and then broke down in tears in one of golf's most emotional television moments of the 1990s.

 Its Joeysworld